 An exciting feature of this programme is that you can receive part of your training at internationally-renowned institutions overseas through the Faculty’s international network for research collaborations.
 HKUMed also has joint-PhD/joint educational placement for PhD programmes with King’s College London and the University of Toronto.

 Starting from 2018-19, the HKSAR government has waived PhD composition fees for all local students.
-In addition, Croucher Foundation Scholarships are available for a maximum of three outstanding MBBS/PhD students each year to cover the monthly postgraduate studentships, research bench fees and allowances for overseas conference attendance and / or exchange.
+In addition, Croucher Foundation Scholarships are available for a maximum of three outstanding MBBS/PhD students each year to cover the monthly postgraduate studentships, research bench fees and allowances for overseas conference attendance and/or exchange.
+MBBS/PhD students not supported by the Croucher Foundation will still be awarded a monthly Postgraduate Scholarship by the University.

 There are two pathways through which you can pursue the MBBS/PhD programme.